adamlook/KindleConvert/README.md

 2,This tool is based on KindleUnpack and KindleGen,i just put all these functions together.

     I will add more functions depend on my own need.
-    Functions that most people are using also will be supported.
+    Functions that most people used will also be supported.
-    Graphic UI for both MS-Windows and MAC is also under considered.
+    Graphic UI for both MS-Windows and MAC is under considered.
     For now,its just a linux shell script,you may need some computer skills.
     According to support cross platform, i will rewrite it with Python.